juhannam/ctp431-2025/hw3/README.md

 - Choose an audio effect (EQ, Distortion, Reverb, and more) and apply it to the tracks
 - Adjust audio effect parameters until you find a satisfying setup

-## Step #3: Mixing gain, Panning, and Mix-down in Audacity
+## Step #3: Volume gain, panning, and mix-down in Audacity
-- Adjust the volumne gain and panning value of individual tracks until you feel all tracks are well balanced
+- Adjust the volumne gain and panning value of individual tracks so that the mixed tracks are well balanced in the stereo mode
 - Mix down the tracks to a new stereo track
 - Export the stereo track as an mp3 file.